 Dealing with Red Light Fever

 Anyone who has recorded has experienced it: you are just fine, in the zone, ready to go, and then either the red "RECORDING" light goes on or your the engineer's voice comes over the cans, "Recording."
 All of a sudden your hands won't work and your mind wanders.
 You can't start a take or play to save your life.
 When I first started playing sessions each one was like walking out on stage for the first time.
 I got red light fever and jitters like anyone else.
 It was just like the first time rappelling off a 100 foot wall or taking the controls of a plane or any number of other exciting activities.
-Even the top guys have their days and their days.
+Even the top guys have their days... and their days.
 In 1972, Joe Walsh sat down on a nail keg with his Les Paul and asked producer/engineer Bill Szymczyk for a run-through to warm up for his attempts at slide lead overdubs on "Rocky Mountain Way," which was to be his monumental 1973 "coming out" as a slide guitarist.
+To say he was stressed about getting the right results would be an understatement.
 Bill punched up playback and Joe did a rehearsal.
 At the end of the rehearsal, Joe pulled himself together and said, "Okay, let's record."
 Bill replied, "Nope, I think that last one was the take."
 Knowing Joe was facing a pretty steep mental challenge, Bill had recorded the rehearsal.
-Because Joe wasn't thinking about perfection, he was as loose as a goose and created that great, greasy slide part we've come to know... on his first take.
+Because Joe wasn't thinking about perfection, he was "as loose as a long-necked goose" and created that great, greasy slide part we've come to know... on his first take.

 People have come up with all sorts of suggestions to help you through that moment but few have seemed to work for me except one: What ended red light fever for me was repetition and recording myself.
 Just doing it... over and over.
 Trying to accomplish the goal.
 Creating enough output that I learned that every recording doesn't have to be monumental.
 Learning that yes, humans screw up and I am human and my screw-ups are survivable.
 Part of that happens when you just record repeatedly.
 Like Bill Szymczyk with Joe Walsh, what we have to do is to find a way to take command of ourselves and put ourselves back in that, "it doesn't matter whether I nail it or fluff it" mindset we feel during a dry run.
 We also have to do that after the take when we are judging our performances and deciding when good enough is good enough.
 It also means forgiving ourselves and allowing our playing to flow, even on the fifteenth take, without counting takes or engaging in recriminations.